Non-payment of wages by the employer in 2026: how to proceed?

 You can make a wage claim for a maximum of 3 calendar months of your work.
 For one month of work, the Labour Office will pay you a wage equivalent to a maximum of one and a half times the average wage in the previous year.

-Tip: What can the Job Centre offer?
-Read the next article.
+What can the Job Centre offer ?
+Read more in the next article.

 Immediate termination of employment

-You have the right to immediate termination of your employment with unpaid wages.
+If you are not paid your wages, you have the right to immediate termination of your employment.
 This can be exercised 15 days after the wages are due and must be made in writing, otherwise it does not apply.
 In this case, you are entitled to a wage replacement from your employer equal to your average earnings, which corresponds to the length of the notice period (usually 2 months).

-Tip: Planning to quit your job?
+Are you planning to quit your job?
 We will protect your rights!
 With us, you can be sure that your notice will be valid and you will not lose anything you are entitled to under your employment contract.
-We will help you solve everything in just two days, conveniently and online.
+We will help you resolve everything in just two days, conveniently and online.

 Summary